 I encourage you to integrate your loved one into the rich and varied digital life you already lead—whether at home, work, or on the go.
 The Forget Me Nots below are my top five ways to use social media to remember loved ones.

 1. Post and Invite Comments.
-Last week was the 20th anniversary of my mother’s death from ovarian cancer.
-On that day, on my personal Facebook page, I posted a picture of us and asked friends and family to share their memories of my mom in the comments.
+On the anniversary of my mother’s death from ovarian cancer, on my personal Facebook page, I posted a picture of us and asked friends and family to share their memories of my mom in the comments.
 So many people posted, many more than I expected, and I wrote about the uplifting experience on my blog HERE.
 I encourage you to post and invite comments on days that are meaningful to you: your loved one’s birthday, the anniversary of his or her death, Father’s Day or Mother’s Day.
 On the date, update your Facebook status by requesting friends and family share a favorite memory; consider including a photo.
 You can also temporarily swap your profile picture for a photo of your loved one.
 This will serve as a visual cue there’s something different going on that deserves attention.

 2. Generate a Digital Wave of Light.
 Worldwide Candle Lighting is an immense annual event run by The Compassionate Friends, a nonprofit based outside Chicago.
 Similar to how New Year’s Eve unfolds, the event kicks off at the same time no matter where you live on the planet—the second Sunday in December at 7:00 pm—when individuals light candles at home or in large groups in memory of children who have died.
 The goal is to bridge countries and time zones by creating a wave of light that lasts twenty-four hours.
 This Forget Me Not guides you in building on the Worldwide Candle Lighting concept, customizing it to create an opportunity for remembering at any time of year.
 Here’s what you do: